9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 Map is strict in its keys, but non-strict in its values.
-In other words, the *spine*, or structure, of the map is always kept up to date, but values in the map aren\'t evaluated unless we force them to be.
+In other words, the *spine*, or structure, of the map is always kept up to date, but values in the map aren't evaluated unless we force them to be.

-It is very important to remember this, as map\'s laziness over values is a frequent source of space leaks among coders who are not expecting it.
+It is very important to remember this, as map's laziness over values is a frequent source of space leaks among coders who are not expecting it.

-Because the `Data.Map` module contains a number of names that clash with `Prelude` names, it\'s usually imported in qualified form.
+Because the `Data.Map` module contains a number of names that clash with `Prelude` names, it's usually imported in qualified form.
 Earlier in this chapter, we imported it using the prefix `M`.

 1. Type constraints

-    The `Map` type doesn\'t place any explicit constraints on its key type, but most of the module\'s useful functions require that keys be instances of `Ord`.
-This is noteworthy, as it\'s an example of a common design pattern in Haskell code: type constraints are pushed out to where they\'re actually needed, not necessarily applied at the point where they\'d result in the least fingertyping for a library\'s author.
+    The `Map` type doesn't place any explicit constraints on its key type, but most of the module's useful functions require that keys be instances of `Ord`.
+This is noteworthy, as it's an example of a common design pattern in Haskell code: type constraints are pushed out to where they're actually needed, not necessarily applied at the point where they'd result in the least fingertyping for a library's author.

     Neither the `Map` type nor any functions in the module constrain the types that can be used as values.